Markov Gap and Bound Entanglement in Haar Random State

-Entanglement is an exotic property of quantum physics, and has attracted much attention in various fields of physics, from condensed matter physics~\cite{PhysRevLett.96.110404,PhysRevLett.96.110405} to black hole physics~\cite{PhysRevLett.96.181602,Ryu_2006}.
-Moreover, entanglement is a central problem of quantum information theory, since it is a precious resource in many tasks of quantum information~\cite{RevModPhys.81.865,RevModPhys.91.025001}.
+Quantum entanglement, an essential feature of quantum mechanics, has attracted considerable attention across diverse fields, ranging from condensed matter physics~\cite{PhysRevLett.96.110404,PhysRevLett.96.110405} to black hole physics~\cite{PhysRevLett.96.181602,Ryu_2006}.
+Moreover, serving as a valuable resource for quantum information processing tasks, such as quantum key distribution~\cite{PhysRevLett.67.661}, quantum dense coding~\cite{PhysRevLett.69.2881}, quantum teleportation~\cite{PhysRevLett.70.1895}, entanglement swapping~\cite{PhysRevLett.68.1251}, etc., entanglement is a central concept in quantum information theory~\cite{RevModPhys.81.865,RevModPhys.91.025001}.

-In quantum entanglement theory, there are several entanglement criteria to detect entanglement, such as the positive partial transpose (PPT) criterion~\cite{PhysRevLett.77.1413}, and the reduction criterion~\cite{PhysRevA.59.4206}.
-Since PPT state cannot be distilled into maximally entangled state~\cite{PhysRevLett.80.5239}, which is known as bound entanglement, it is not direct resources for quantum computation and communication tasks such as teleportation.
-The bound entanglement comes from the mixedness of its bipartite state, or the tripartite entanglement in terms of purification, since any pure bipartite entangled state is distillable~\cite{PhysRevA.53.2046}.
-Furthermore, it has been shown that to produce some bound entanglement, maximal entanglement is required~\cite{PhysRevLett.86.5803}.
-This implies that bound entanglement is irreversible in resource conversion, which is the unique property of quantum entanglement theory~\cite{lami2023no}.
-For negative partial transpose (NPT) entangled states, it could also be bound entangled.
-In contrast, the state violating the reduction criterion is distillable~\cite{PhysRevA.59.4206}.
-Figure~\ref{fig: figure1} is a schematic diagram of the set of bipartite quantum state.
+In quantum entanglement theory, several operational and mathematical criteria have been developed to detect or characterize entanglement, such as the positive partial transpose (PPT) criterion~\cite{PhysRevLett.77.1413}, and the reduction criterion~\cite{PhysRevA.59.4206}.
+PPT entangled states are bound entangled, which cannot be distilled into maximally entangled states~\cite{PhysRevLett.80.5239}.
+Thus, such states are not direct resources for quantum computation and communication tasks such as teleportation.
+Since any pure bipartite entangled state is distillable~\cite{PhysRevA.53.2046}, a bound entangled bipartite state must be a mixed state.
+Its purification exhibits tripartite entanglement.
+Furthermore, it has been shown that maximally entangled states are required to produce certain bound entangled states~\cite{PhysRevLett.86.5803}.
+This property of bound entanglement implies irreversibility of the quantum entanglement, which is a unique feature distinguishing it from other quantum resources~\cite{lami2023no}.
+Negative partial transpose (NPT) states could also be bound entangled.
+In contrast, the state that violates the reduction criterion is distillable~\cite{PhysRevA.59.4206}.

-For entanglement distillation, the distillable entanglement $E_D$ is the asymptotical rate of distilling Bell pairs from the given state, and the entanglement cost $E_C$ is the rate of consuming Bell pairs to prepare the given state, respectively.
-The entanglement cost with negligible communication is asymtotical the entanglement of purification $E_p$~\cite{10.1063/1.1498001}.
-In the context of AdS/CFT, the entanglement of purification is suggested to dual to the minimal cross-section of the entanglement wedge and measures the bipartite corrections~\cite{umemoto2018entanglement}.
-With further investigation, the entanglement wedge cross-section is found to dual to the reflected entropy $S_R$, and it is conjectured $S_R = 2 E_p$ for the classical holographic state~\cite{dutta2021canonical}.